eduvpn/documentation/app/APP_FLOW.md

 The application can (and must) generate their own key and have it signed by the API, this way the private key never leaves the device the app is running on.

-The profile configuration will no longer consist of a "full" OpenVPN configuration file, but instead only contain the bare minimum in changes from what is the default as key/value pairs.
-For example, in OpenVPN >= 2.4 the cipher configuration is done much more automatic and does not need to be provided anymore.